google-deepmind/perception_test/README.md

 [Perception Test: A Diagnostic Benchmark for Multimodal Video Models](https://arxiv.org/abs/2305.13786) is a multimodal benchmark designed to comprehensively evaluate the perception and reasoning skills of multimodal video models.
 The Perception Test dataset introduces real-world videos designed to show perceptually interesting situations and defines multiple tasks (object and point tracking, action and sound localisation, multiple-choice and grounded video question-answering) that require understanding of memory, abstract patterns, physics, and semantics, across visual, audio, and text modalities.

 In this repository, you will find:
-* a summary of the Perception Test and the associated challenge
+* A summary of the Perception Test and the associated challenge
-* a detailed description of the data and annotations in the Perception Test (**interactive demo notebook [here](https://github.com/deepmind/perception_test/blob/main/data_visualisation.ipynb)**)
+* A detailed description of the data and annotations in the Perception Test (**interactive demo notebook [here](https://github.com/deepmind/perception_test/blob/main/data_visualisation.ipynb)**)
-* details about how to download the data and annotations in the Perception Test (**download section [here](https://github.com/deepmind/perception_test#download-the-data-and-annotations)**)
+* Details about how to download the data and annotations in the Perception Test (**download section [here](https://github.com/deepmind/perception_test#download-the-data-and-annotations)**)
-* metrics for evaluating the performance on the different tasks
+* Metrics for evaluating the performance on the different tasks
-* simple baselines showcasing how to evaluate models on each of the tasks
+* Dummy baselines showcasing how to evaluate models on each of the tasks

 **Contact**: perception-test@google.com